 The second option is a cashless exercise.
 If you are not bullish on your company stock or want to diversify your concentrated position, a cashless exercise may be a better strategy for you.

 In a cashless exercise, you use shares acquired via the exercise itself to cover the cost of the exercise.
-Continuing with numbers from our examples above, with a cashless exercise, you’d exercise and immediately sell 1,000 ESO shares.
+Continuing with numbers from our examples above and only addressing the purchase of the stock option (not income tax), with a cashless exercise, you’d exercise and immediately sell 1,000 ESO shares.

 Number of Shares to Cover = “Cost of Exercise” / “Current Share Price”

 Since you sold 1,000 of your ESO to cover the cost, you retain the remaining 4,000.
 Post cashless exercise, you own 10,000 previously owned shares and 4,000 shares from the exercise and hold, for a total of 14,000 shares

 Both the stock swap scenario and the cashless exercise scenario, you retain 14,000 shares.
 The post-exercise share control is identical.

 However, by digging further, you will see that the shares come from different sources.